allan-bonadio/squishy_electron_4/src/gl/README.md

 ## misc drawing code
 * viewVariable.js - helps drawing modules with the variables passed into GL
-* cxToColor - convert a complex number to a RGB color + translator to .js
+* cx2rgb - convert a complex number to a RGB color + translator to .js
-* cxToColor/cxToColor.glsl.js - GLSL code to calculate colors based on complex numbers
+* cx2rgb/cx2rgb.glsl.js - GLSL code to calculate colors based on complex numbers

 # other
 * README.md - this file